Site Description

 Open to read more

 The Columbia River is the fourth largest river in North America and the largest in the Pacific Northwest.
-It originates in Columbia Lake, high in the Canadian Rockies, where it first travels northwest, and then turns south entering the US in Washington, where it eventually turns west and forms the border between Washington and Oregon before flowing into the Pacific Ocean.
-The river travels a total of 1,243 miles, providing drainage for approximately 258,000 sq. miles of the Western United States and British Columbia, with numerous tributaries, both rivers and creeks, adding to the flow along the way.
+It originates in Columbia Lake, high in the Canadian Rockies, where it first travels northwest, and then turns south entering the United States in Washington, where it eventually turns west and forms the border between Washington and Oregon before flowing into the Pacific Ocean.
+The river travels a total of 1,243 miles, providing drainage for approximately 258,000 square miles of the Western United States and British Columbia, with numerous tributaries, both rivers and creeks, adding to the flow along the way (WA ECY).

-Lower Snake (WRIA 33): The Lower Snake Watershed is located in eastern Washington and includes a portion of the Snake River and its numerous tributary creeks and streams, lying between its confluences with the Palouse River and the Columbia River.
-The Snake River originates in the mountains of Idaho and Wyoming.
+Lower Snake (WRIA 33): The Lower Snake Watershed is defined as the area that drains to the lower segment of the Snake River, between its confluences with the Palouse River and the Columbia.
+It is in the southeastern corner of Washington State, in southern Franklin County, northern Walla Walla County, and the northwestern corner of Columbia County.
 The annual precipitation in the Lower Snake Watershed ranges from 8 inches per year near its confluence with Columbia River, to a little over 10 inches in the higher elevations.
-Only a fraction of this precipitation becomes groundwater available for human and economic uses.

 Climate and Winds